cjgala/starman-cli/charts.md

 - `method`: HTTP method for the request
 - `endpoint`: endpoint for
 - `description`: some description for the API request
+- `host`: (optional) override value for the host declared in the manifest
 - `headers`: (optional) set of key value pairs for headers that should be set as part of the request
 - `required`: (optional) set of variables that must be either set via state or CLI parameter
     - `key`: name of the variable